r1cky33/winforms-gui-loader/README.md

   -dll-injection capabilities

-  -km-um communication using an small "shared" memory buffer in the usermode process
+  -km-um communication using a small "shared" memory buffer within the usermode process

   -clearing traces of the unloaded vulnerable driver